Gain Student Independence With ➔

 Organization

-You can hole punch these cards to keep them all organized in each student’s box.
-When it’s time to teach a concept you can simply say – flip to your ten frame card for example.
+You can hole-punch these cards to keep them organized in each student’s box.
+When it’s time to teach a concept, you can simply say – flip to your ten-frame card, for example.

 Two images are duplicated on each paper to help conserve printing resources.

-I provided differentiation within the cards as well.
+I also provided differentiation within the cards.
 You can use cards individually, providing each student with appropriately leveled cards.
-You can also have all students using the same card and then switch out the cards for more challenging ones as the year goes on and their skills improve.
+You can also have all students use the same card and then switch out the cards for more challenging ones as the year goes on and their skills improve.

 Looking for more distance learning resources?
 Check out these posts: